MylesLozano/Airlines/ReadME.txt

 Make sure to remove <> and insert your own unique name.

-pip install django - installs django .\venv\Scripts\activate - activate virtual environment (.env) pip install psycopg2-binary - used to integrate postgres to Django pip install python-dotenv - used to hash crucial credentials
+pip install django - installs django python -m venv venv - creates a venv for activation .\venv\Scripts\activate - activate virtual environment (.env) pip install psycopg2-binary - used to integrate postgres to Django pip install python-dotenv - used to hash crucial credentials